diamirio/backend-nx-skeleton/packages/nestjs-util-restful/README.md

 #### Changelog

-This endpoint simply reads and response the `CHANGELOG.md` from your root directory.
+This endpoint simply reads and responds with the `CHANGELOG.md` from your root directory.
 You can change the filepath with the configuration value `misc.changelogFile`.

 ## Stay in touch